-Dr Amanda Crawley Jackson is a Senior Lecturer in French and Francophone Studies in the School of Languages and Cultures at the University of Sheffield.
-She is also Faculty Director for Impact and External Engagement in the Faculty of Arts and Humanities.
+Dr Amanda Crawley Jackson is Associate Dean for Knowledge Exchange at London College of Communication, University of the Arts London.
+Previously, she was Faculty Director of Knowledge Exchange & Impact (Arts and Humanities) and Senior Lecturer in French and Francophone Studies in the School of Languages and Cultures at the University of Sheffield.

 Frequently working in collaboration with artists, photographers and other practitioners, she has curated a number of exhibitions and written essays for artists’ books and catalogues.
+Her most recent exhibition was Invisible Wounds: Landscape and Memory in Photography, at the Graves Gallery in Sheffield (UK).
 In 2013-2016, she led the Furnace Park project in Sheffield, which hosted a series of exhibitions, concerts, outdoor cinema events, artists in residence, talks and workshops.

-Amanda led the 2018 Railway Cultures project, in collaboration with the National Railway Museum in York and currently leads the Co-Constructive Humanities project, running in collaboration with The Hepworth Wakefield and the Kelham Island Industrial Museum.
+Amanda led the 2018 Railway Cultures project, in collaboration with the National Railway Museum in York; the Modern Natures cross-sector symposium with The Hepworth Wakefield; and From Brooklyn Works to Brooklynism with the Kelham Island Industrial Museum.

 “Amanda Crawley Jackson […] is from the French Department at the University of Sheffield, whose occursus project was based in and around Furnace Park, a vacant lot in Netherthorpe, Sheffield.
 Crawley Jackson is determinedly not an artist or photographer, but uses photography as a tool for notation in her regular blogging; she has frequently worked in tandem with artists to investigate the city.”